Industry Insider: Dennis Brown

 Pig farmers, violin makers and cannabis cultivators make for unlikely bedfellows; Solacure binds them all together, producing ultraviolet lighting across these industries and many more besides.
 Their client list includes universities throughout the US and the US Department of Energy.
 Their lights have been used to show, in laboratory conditions, that UV light bridges the gap in quality between garden grown tomatoes and those grown indoors, out of season.
-Solacure’s UV light, The Flower Power arrives in the UK imminently, distributed by FDP Wholesale.
-We’ll be taking an in-depth look at how this works in later articles (links to follow), but for now we caught up with Dennis Brown to give some insight into Solacure and the work they do.
+Solacure’s UV light, The Flower Power arrives in the UK imminently.
+We take an in-depth look at how this works in our Expert Insights article, but for now we caught up with Dennis Brown to give some insight into Solacure and the work they do.

 Solacure have been trading since 1985; what brought you to the horticulture industry?

 Technically, our sister company started in 1985.
 I was recruited sometime around 1993 to assist with their technical needs.
 They manufactured tanning equipment, so I got to learn about UV in a high volume, highly changeable market.
 I got to experiment with UV lights and electronics, as well as system design, very early on.
 We started working with growers (and other industries) about twelve years ago, and I finally started up Solacure as a standalone company a few years after that.
 The birth of Solacure was more of an evolution than a singular event.

 So, for the uninitiated, can you give us a brief rundown of how ultraviolet light affects plants?